We are excited to welcome students back to our Gonzaga in Florence (GIF) campus for the Summer 2021 term.

 - For GIF, please contact Erin Schultheis firstname.lastname@example.org.

 - For all other programs, please contact your study abroad advisor directly or email email@example.com to confirm the withdrawal and refund policy for your specific program.

 At this time, we strongly recommend not purchasing airfare until instructed to do so by the Study Abroad Office.
 Program dates for all programs are subject to change.

 The Study Abroad Office continues to remain in frequent contact with all our study abroad partners and institutions about the status of the on-site programs.
 As new information and updates are available, they will be shared with participants.
 Circumstances on-site at our study abroad locations may dictate cancelling a program by the host institution or Gonzaga.

-Although we hope to offer study abroad experiences this Spring 2021, the reality is that to offer those programs, our partner institutions may have to make necessary modifications due to COVID-19.
+Although we hope to offer study abroad experiences during Summer 2021 and Fall 2021, the reality is that to offer those programs, Gonzaga and our partner institutions abroad may have to make necessary modifications due to COVID-19.